blkshirt/ClO2Calculator/README.md

 This is a Chlorine Dioxide dilution calculator.
-This is version 2 but I'm working on a refined version 3.
+It uses gallons, oz, ml for volume units.